cncf/glossary/definitions/cloud_computing.md

 ---
 title: Cloud Computing
-status: Feedback Appreciated
+status: Completed
 category: concept
 ---
 ## Cloud Computing

+### What it is
-Cloud computing is a method to offer and deliver services over the internet.
+Cloud computing is a model that offers compute resources like CPU, network, and disk capabilities on-demand over the internet.
 Cloud computing gives users the ability to access and use computing power in a remote physical location.
-The types of services delivered over the cloud can include software, data storage, networking resources, analytic tools, databases, and more.
-There are countless cloud locations and services available, allowing organizations to determine how to distribute their workloads. .
-The principal types of cloud computing architectures are public cloud, private cloud, hybrid cloud, and community cloud.

-Before the arrival of cloud computing, organizations had to set up large IT departments and physical infrastructure on premise, called data centers.
-Any significant form of upgrade or revamp came with problems such as large costs, time and resource allocations, and downtime for the organization’s websites.
-The physical system restricted operational access from remote locations.
-Without proper backup mechanisms in place, organizations also faced the danger of losing all data in the event of a crisis or natural calamity.

-Cloud computing allows enterprises to reduce the need for big IT infrastructure set-ups within organizations. organizations can focus more on business operations since all IT needs, including hardware and software upgrades, are taken care of by the cloud provider.
-The need-based service structure of cloud computing allows for great cost-efficiency, flexibility, and scalability.
-Cloud environments are normally set up with dedicated servers in highly secure data centers with proper backups in place.
-This makes businesses run smoothly even in the event of a crisis.
+Cloud providers like AWS, GCP, Azure, DigitalOcean, and others all offer third parties the ability to rent access to compute resources in multiple geographic locations.

+### Problem it Addresses
+Organizations traditionally faced two main problems when attempting to expand their use of computing power.
+They either acquire, support, design, and pay for facilities to host their physical servers and network or expand and maintain those facilities.
+Cloud computing allows organizations to outsource some portion of their computing needs to another organization.

+### How it Helps
+Cloud providers offer organizations the ability to rent compute resources on-demand and pay for usage.
+This allows for two major innovations: organizations can try things without wasting time planning and spending CAPEX on new physical infrastructure and they can scale as needed and on-demand.
+Cloud computing allows organizations to adopt as much or as little infrastructure as they need.